 Estate planning is the process of preparing for the future disposal and distribution of an estate in a way that will achieve the goals of the estate owner and provide for those they care for.
 Other objectives may include minimizing probate court involvement, providing financial support and designating guardians for minor children, planning for medical incapacity and setting up trusts.

-Individuals put off estate planning because they think they don’t own enough, they’re not old enough, they’re busy, think they have plenty of time, they’re confused and don’t know who can help them, or they just don’t want to think about it.
+Individuals put off estate planning because they think they don’t own enough, they’re not old enough, they are busy, think they have plenty of time, they’re confused and do not know who can help them, or they just do not want to think about it.
 Then, when something happens to them, their families have to pick up the pieces.
+Nobody wants to think about it, but everyone is going to do it.
+Die, that is.

 If you should die without an intentional estate plan, your assets will be distributed according to the probate laws in your state.
 In many states, if you are married and have children, your spouse and children will each receive a share.
 That means your spouse could receive only a fraction of your estate, which may not be enough to live on.
 If you have minor children, the court will control their inheritance.
 If both parents die (i.e., in a car accident), the court will appoint a guardian without knowing whom you would have chosen.
 These are “must have documents”!